Validate Your Values

 3. Would you want your organization to hold this core value, even if at some point in time it became a competitive disadvantage — even if in some instances the environment penalized the organization for living this core value?

-My Take: From my own leadership experience, I have found when I stood on what I believed (reflecting on “who I was”) and what I considered to be doing is the right thing, I have always been rewarded and never felt I was put to a competitive disadvantage.
+My Take: From my own leadership experience, I have found when I stood on what I believed (reflecting on “who I was”) and what I considered to be doing the right thing, I have always been rewarded and never felt I was put to a competitive disadvantage.

 Here’s an example: Even though I knew I could lose one of our company’s largest corporate customers, I confronted them over an “integrity” issue that also violated one of their own values.
 They eventually changed their position on the matter to align with our mutual values.

 4. Do you believe that those who do not share this core value—those who breach it consistently — simply do not belong in your organization?

 My Take: Jim Collins writes about getting “the wrong people off the bus”.
-He does not mean necessarily that these people are bad people.
+He does not mean that these people are bad people.

 He simply means they do not fit your organization, and they need to move on to another “bus” that fits them, where they can flourish.

 5. Would you personally continue to hold this core value even if you were not rewarded for holding it?